Erm. I never said the translation was going to make sense. Oh well.

 2 – 28 oz. cans crushed tomatoes (get the San Marzano variety if possible — they taste the best)

 In large pot over medium high heat, drizzle in the olive oil.
-Add the onions and garlic, sauteing until the onions are soft and translucent; about 8 minutes.
-Add the celery, carrots, and salt, and pepper.
-Allow to soften; about another 8-10 minutes.
+Add the onions, celery, carrots, garlic, salt, and pepper.
+Saute until the vegetables have softened, about 8-10 minutes.
 Add the tomatoes and bay leaves and let everything simmer, uncovered, until the sauce thickens; about an hour.
 Remove and discard the bay leaves.
 Season to taste with additional salt and pepper if necessary.
 Extra sauce can be refrigerated or frozen for future use.

 For the spaghetti: